 Here are five tips to help you determine your future practice area:

 - Assess your abilities.
 When deciding on an area of specialization, consider your strengths and weaknesses.
 You may have strengths that lend themselves well to a certain area of law, such as excellent public speaking skills, which are important for litigation but, if you view public speaking as one of your weaknesses and prefer to work directly with clients on a one-on-one basis, transactional law might be the path for you.

 - Consider your background.
 Your previous education and work experiences may sway you towards a specific area of law.
 For example, a business degree may help you to better understand areas of law dealing with corporations.
 A science background, such as a biology or geology degree, may be useful in a career in environmental law.

 - Follow your passions.
 Many legal professionals pursue a specialization that aligns with their personal interests.
-If you feel strongly about improving access to legal counsel for under-represented communities, for example, a public defense attorney is just one of a number of avenues you may want to consider.
+If you feel strongly about improving access to legal counsel for under-represented communities, for example, a public defence attorney is just one of a number of jobs you may want to consider.

-Also ask your counselor if they can connect you with a mentor who can offer an insider’s view on a particular aspect of law.
-Their firsthand knowledge could help you define your path.
+Also, ask your counsellor if they can connect you with a mentor who can offer an insider’s view on a particular aspect of law.
+The mentor’s first-hand knowledge could help you define your path.